quacksouls/bitburner/doc/guide/wolf.md

 Destroying each level of this BitNode would reward you with the following:

 -   Level 1.
-Permanent membership to the WSE and access to the TIX API.
+Permanent membership at the WSE and access to the TIX API.
 Your hacking growth multipliers will be increased by 12%.
 -   Level 2.
 Permanently able to short stocks in other BitNodes.
 Your hacking growth multipliers will be increased by 18%.